Office location: Upham 207

 Ph.D., 1995, Biology; University of Iowa; Post-doc., ‘95-'99 Oncology Research, Mayo Clinic

 Chief Health Professions Advisor, Advisor for Pre-Health Professions Club (PHAT) & UW-W Secular Student Alliance

 Courses Taught: Intro. to Cell Biology, Human Anat. & Phys.
 I, & Immunology

 The research in my lab focuses on issues of eukaryotic cell metabolism and cell death, especially in human solid tumor cells.
 At present my lab is involved in two main lines of investigation:

-1) Investigating the potential of novel and/or emerging anti-cancer agents to synergize with existing chemotherapy drugs to stop cell division and induce cell death.
+1) Investigating the potential of novel and/or emerging anti-cancer agents to synergize with existing chemotherapy drugs to stop cell division and/or induce tumor cell death.
 These studies are, at present, performed on human tumor cell lines grown in vitro using standard mammalian cell culture conditions.
-We employ moderate through-put biochemical & cell biological techniques to assess the efficacy of agent combinations and/or dosing schedules.
+We employ biochemical & cell biological techniques to assess the efficacy of agent combinations and/or dosing schedules.

-I love mentoring undergraduate research students who are driven by curiosity and an honest interest in actually doing lab-based work.
+I LOVE mentoring undergraduate research students who are driven by curiosity and an honest interest in actually doing lab work.
 I am not interested in working with students who lack self-motivation or who simply want to “do some research” so they can check it off their "to do" list before applying for admission to a professional school.

 Selected Publications: *denotes undergraduate student coauthor